 - Dark blue and green construction paper

 - Cotton balls

 To begin, cut three stems and several leaves from green paper.
 Glue the cutouts to a 9" x 12" sheet of dark blue construction paper.
 Next, glue a narrow strip of fringed, green paper to the lower edge of the project to resemble grass.
 To make the fluffy dandelion heads, dot a circle of glue at the top of each stem; then pull tiny tufts from a cotton ball and press them into the glue.
 If desired, glue a few tufts blowing in the breeze.
 Aren’t these dandelions just dandy?

 Children will learn about the life cycle of the frog, chick, butterfly and plant with these activities.
 In addition to all of these fun, interactive activities for a life cycles for preschool unit there are several online games that kids will love playing.

-Ready to Go Lessons, The Mailbox 2010, Edition
+Ready to Go Lessons, The Mailbox, 2010 Edition, by The Education Center.

 Exploring Nature With Your Kids, The Mailbox